Bomi-Mia-Jung/Artificial-Intelligence-AI-Pacman-Game-Agent/README.md

 <!-- python pacman.py -p ExpectimaxAgent -a depth=3 -l smallClassic --frameTime=0.05 (using betterEvaluationFunction) -->

 ## Project 3: Even More Intelligent Agents, with Reinforcement Learning
 See Source Code.
-Will upload GIFs and explanations about my MDPs, Value Iteration, Optimal Policies, and Q-Values/Q-Learning implementations soon.
+Will upload GIFs and explanations about my MDP, Value Iteration, Optimal Policy, and Q-Learning implementations soon.

 ## Final Project: Capture-The-Flag Pacman
 See Source Code.
 Will upload GIFs and explanations about my final project gameplay soon.